-To understand and improve the impact of media on suicide prevention and mental health through partnerships, outreach, and projects aimed to enhance the prosocial, safe use of media in multiple forms (news, social, entertainment).
+This initiative aims to understand and improve the impact of media on mental health through partnerships, collaboration, and projects aimed to enhance the prosocial, safe use of media in multiple forms.

 - House a national vanguard organization focused on integrating media/ suicide prevention and mental health organizational partnerships.

 - Draw attention to and educate about the phenomenon of media "contagion"

 - In partnership with journalists, other media partners, and suicide prevention/mental health agencies, create and/or expand on proper reporting guidelines, best practices, the ethics of media and mental health, and healthy content for journalists and entertainment media.